DiamondLightSource/fast_dp/README.rst

 fast_dp was developed at Diamond Light Source with the specific purpose of providing feedback to users about the merging statistics of their data in the shortest possible time.
-Clearly, however, it is very much dependent on XDS and it's intrinsic parallelisation as well as CCP4 and CCTBX to operate, and without these fast_dp could not exist.
+Clearly, however, it is very much dependent on XDS and its intrinsic parallelisation as well as CCP4 and CCTBX to operate, and without these fast_dp could not exist.

 License